sbossman/stratus/README.md

 ```
 Thus all HTML type keywords should begin with an underscore (`_`).
 \n
-To include components you created, instead surround the component name with
+To include components you created, use two underscores instead,
-brackets `[]`.
+to fill in any relevant parameters.
+Don't use any braces.
+They won't do
+anything.

+*NOTE: This is not current functionality that is fully working.
+As
+of right now, you can't put any parameters in.*

 `[myComponent]`